 Strategically we use every opportunity to reflect on our student demographic analysing and adapting our procedures to ensure that our small number of higher education courses continue to meet the needs and aspirations of our local community, maintain their very high quality and provide outstanding outcomes and opportunities for our graduates.
-The feedback we regularly seek from our students is central to this and in the National Student Survey (2017) there was 100% reported student satisfaction in their HE courses.
+For year ending July 2019.

 We commit to promoting Access through:

 - Collaborating with local employers to ensure clarity of the information and guidance we provide relating to our suite of higher education courses integral to this is: